nextreleaseio/next-release/content/faq/search.md

 ---
-title: 'How do I search for past release notes?'
+title: 'How do I search for past release notes'
 weight: 0
 ---